top of page

 Is A Sign of Affection a good anime for fans of wholesome romance?

-Yes—it's one of the most emotionally healthy and feel-good romance anime in recent years.
+Absolutely.
+It's one of the most emotionally intelligent and sincere romance anime in recent years.

 Is there sign language in A Sign of Affection?